10 Best Safari Hats For The Bush

 Columbia Sportswear Bora Bora Safari Hat

-I talk a lot about stylish safari hats, but this Columbia safari cap is the least attractive.
-However, this hat is the most practical hat and definitely a cheap safari hat out of our selection.
+I talk about stylish hats, but this Columbia safari cap is the least attractive.
+However, this is the most practical and affordable safari hat out of our selection.
 For a synthetic floppy hat that you can stuff and crush anytime, it still looks pretty good.

 Outdoor Research Seattle Sombrero ($60)